Certificate of participation

 Contributing to economic and social development

-Over the past decades, the processes that bring along our (agro) industrial products and services have been segmented and moved to dispersed locations around the globe.
-The global or regional value chains that resulted from this process offer national economies the opportunity to specialize on individual stages.
+Over the past decades, the production processes that bring along our (agro)industrial products and services have been segmented and are taking place in dispersed locations around the globe.
+The global or regional value chains that are the result from this process offer national economies the opportunity to specialize on individual stages.
 However, the extent to which participation in global value chains positively contributes to domestic development goals depends on the conditions under which domestic industry and farming can participate in these chains.
 The institutional context (such as government regulation) is crucial to led value chains offer domestic companies opportunities for upgrading, acquiring advanced technology, for creating new jobs, with learning opportunities, more inclusiveness and sustainability in production.

 “The course really met my expectations.
 I was not involved and fully aware of the non-traditional chain members such as non-governmental organizations (NGOs) and did not know much about the regulation part within a value chain.
 The knowledge I gained from this course will be beneficial for both my professional career in manufacturing field and my government consultancy work in value chain management”